 Healthy shorelands are as valuable to people as they are vital to lake ecosystems.
 The area where land meets water can be both captivating and calming, and is a primary focus for many recreational activities.

-Sometimes referred to as shorelines or the “ribbon of life,” the shorelands are actually the wide band of lands that surround the lake, including uplands up to at least 30 metres beyond the riparian edge.
-The shoreland is an ectone; a meeting between upland and lowland/aquatic.
-The riparian area provides important food sources and habitat for 80-90% of freshwater species.
-Added to this, because they are a meeting place of upland and lowland, the shoreland overall provides essential support for land-based wildlife too, from birds, to minks, and moose.
+Sometimes referred to as shorelines or the “ribbon of life”, shorelands are actually the wide bands of land that surround the lake, including upland areas at least 30 m beyond the riparian edge.
+Since shorelands are ecotones, or a meeting place of upland and lowland/aquatic ecosystems, they provide important food sources and habitat for 80-90% of freshwater species, as well as essential support for up to 70% of land-based wildlife too – from birds, to minks, and moose.

-The “shoreline” is not a mere “ribbon”; shoreline typically refers to an 100-foot band beginning at the littoral zone (about 3 feet into the lake) and stretching far into the upland area.
-The shoreline is often a majority of a residential lot- therefore we refer to it as a shoreland.
+The “shoreline” is not a mere “ribbon”, but rather a 100-foot band beginning at the littoral zone (about 3 feet into the lake) and stretching far into the upland area, often comprising the majority of a residential lot.
+Therefore, the “shoreline” is more accurately referred to as the “shoreland”.

 In their natural state, shorelands can be remarkably resilient and self-sustaining.
-Rocks and the deep roots of native plants along the shore help prevent erosion from wind and wave action, protecting the lake’s habitats and landowner’s properties.
+Rocks and the deep roots of native plants along the shore help prevent erosion from wind and wave action, protecting the lake’s habitats and landowners’ properties.
 Shoreland vegetation also acts as a filter, guarding the lake against the runoff of harmful excess nutrients or contaminants.
-This area is sensitive to excessive use and common human activities.
+However, this area is sensitive to excessive use and common human activities.
 Careful considerations are therefore needed to balance human recreation with lake conservation.

 Natural Shoreland Features and Functions

 Natural shorelands have three key areas that are crucial for maintaining a healthy lake: the littoral zone, the riparian zone, and the upland zone.